-Draft Housing Strategy: The Sub-Committee received a report of the Corporate Director of Adults and Housing, which set out a draft of the Council's new Housing Strategy and a draft Housing Revenue Account (HRA) Business Plan.
-An officer explained that the Council's previous Housing Strategy, when submitted to the Government Office for London (GOL) in 2002, was deemed 'not fit for purpose' in line with GOL's criteria.
-The new Strategy was intended to meet the GOL's fit for purpose criteria, and Members were asked to comment on the new draft Strategy before it went to Cabinet in July 2007.
+Draft Housing Strategy:

+The Sub-Committee received a report of the Corporate Director of Adults and Housing, which set out a draft of the Council's new Housing Strategy.
+An officer explained that the Council's previous Housing Strategy when submitted to the Government Office for London (GOL) in 2002, was deemed 'not fit for purpose' in line with their criteria.
+The new Strategy was intended to meet the GOL's fit for purpose criteria.
+Members were asked to comment on the new draft Strategy before it went to Cabinet in July 2007.